amoghiit/projectX/README.md

 #### Steps to Execute
 1. Go to the `src` folder.
 2. Execute the command: `python .\pythonModelTest.py`
-3. View the plots for insights into model performance and residuals.

 ![alt text](image.png)
 ## Outputs